-As of January 1, 2006, we pay our non-employee directors a cash fee of \$4,000 per quarter.
-The non-employee directors also receive a fee of \$1,000 for any board or committee meeting attended or \$500 for each telephonic board or committee meeting in which the director participated.
-We also pay each non-employee director who serves as the chair of the audit committee an additional annual fee of \$5,000 and each non-employee director who serves as the chairman of the compensation and nominating and corporate governance committees an additional annual fee of \$3,000.
-We will also reimburse directors for reasonable out-of-pocket expenses incurred in attending board and committee meetings and undertaking certain matters on our behalf.
+During 2006, we paid our non-employee directors a cash fee of \$4,000 per quarter.
+The non-employee directors also received a fee of \$1,000 for any board or committee meeting attended or \$500 for each telephonic board or committee meeting in which the director participated.
+We also paid each non-employee director who serves as the chair of the audit committee an additional annual fee of \$5,000 and each non-employee director who serves as the chair of the compensation and nominating and corporate governance committees an additional annual fee of \$3,000.
+We also reimbursed directors for reasonable out-of-pocket expenses incurred in attending board and committee meetings and undertaking certain matters on our behalf.
 Directors who are our employees will not receive separate fees for their services as directors.
-For the year ended December 31, 2005, the chairman of our audit committee was paid \$5,000 in fees.
-No other director received a cash fee during 2005.

-Non-employee directors also receive stock option grants under our option plan.
-Commencing January 1, 2006, options to purchase 5,000 shares of our common stock are granted to each non-employee director per quarter at the closing price of our common stock on the last day of the quarter.
+During 2006, non-employee directors received quarterly stock option grants of 5,000 shares of our common stock at the closing price of our common stock on the last day of the quarter.
 These options vest on a quarterly basis over a two-year period.